 Choose Cruelty-Free Products

-“The next time you are hunting for your favourite Fuschia pink lipstick, ask the shop owner to show you a vegan and cruelty-free product.
+“The next time you hunt for your favourite Fuschia pink lipstick, ask the shop owner to show you a vegan and cruelty-free product.
 Be a smart consumer, do not let animal-tested products enter your household”.

 -Eve & Chidi, Founders – Auklett